 You could rent a fisheye lens and experiment with landscape or urban photos.
 You could rent a tilt shift lens and experiment with depth of field and perspective control.
 You could rent a telephoto lens of take it to a sporting event or a zoo to put it to the test.
 You could rent a macro lens and practice photographing flowers or insects.
 As you can see, there are a lot of possibilities.

-There are several websites where you can rent lenses, including Borrow Lenses and Lens Rentals.
+There are several websites where you can rent lenses, including Borrow Lenses, Lens Rentals, and Adorama Rentals.
 Of course, if you’re renting a lens online you’ll need to plan ahead to allow time for it to be shipped to you.
 You may also have a local camera center or shop in your area that offers rentals.

 2. Make a DIY Backdrop

 It’s possible to take great photos right from your own home, even without having an expensive studio setup.
 There are loads of tutorials online that show how to create great, and in many cases inexpensive, photo booths or backdrops.
 Creating your own backdrop is a perfect weekend project.
 Just find a friend or family member and practice some portraits with your new backdrop.
 If you have kids this is a perfect approach to have some fun photos, and the kids can enjoy it as well.

 If you want to work on your photography without even leaving the house, still life is a great option.
 You don’t need anything fancy or expensive to make this work.
 You could photograph flowers, fruit, jewelry, toys, and any other objects you find around the house.
 Still life is not something that most photographers practice on a regular basis, but it can provide some excellent opportunities to work on things like composition, lighting, angles and perspective, as well as to gain more experience with your camera and lenses.
 If still life is new to you, you may find this article to be helpful: 10 Tips to Get Started with Still Life Photography.